 There are a few ways to reduce the size of FPR files.
 The quickest way to do this without affecting results is to exclude the source code from the FPR as described in "Excluding Source Code from the FPR" above.
-You can also reduce the size of a merged FPR using the FPRUtility to remove the previous scan results as described in "Altering FPR Files" on page 143.
+You can also reduce the size of a merged FPR with the FPRUtility by removing the previous scan results as described in "Altering FPR Files" on page 146.

-There are a few other options and properties that you can use to select what is excluded from the FPR.
-You can set these properties in the Fortify Static Code Analyzer properties file: <sca_install dir>/Core/config/fortify-sca.properties or specify them during the scan phase with -D<property_name>=true.
-Most of these options have an equivalent command-line option.
+There are a few other properties that you can use to select what is excluded from the FPR.
+You can set these properties in the <sca\install\dir>/Core/config/fortify-sca.properties file or specify an option on the command line for the analysis (scan) phase.